theforeman/hammer-cli/doc/option_normalizers.md

 ```

 #### Description of valid values
-There is method `description` that should return a help string.
-It's value is used in output of `-h`,
+There is a method `description` that should return a help string.
+It's value is used in the output of `-h`,
 which can then look for example like this:

 ```